wagnerpinheiro/trac-slack-plugin/README.md

-# trac-irker-plugin
+# trac-slack-plugin

-Plugin to announce Trac changes via Irker.
+Plugin to announce Trac changes in Slack service.

 ## Installation